 I mean, wow.

-You know, you've been kicking the war effort uh squarely in the teeth for most of its seven years.
+You know, you've been kicking the war effort squarely in the teeth for most of its seven years.

-He might be holding a couple of things back, because he is, of course, writing a book.
+He might be holding a couple of things back because he is, of course, writing a book.

-The Bush book or the Cheney book?
+What's going to come out first, the Bush book or the Cheney book?

-They'll be interesting, interesting both.
+It'll be interesting, interesting both.

-So anyway, that's uh so reaction number one was maybe from uh disbelieving conservatives looking at this and uh not even just conservatives, people who believe in the war effort, people who believe that we're doing the right thing here.
+And not even just conservatives, people who believe in the war effort, people who believe that we're doing the right thing here, people who believe that what you do to a high-value detainee, it's not willy-nilly.

 We didn't wander through the halls of Guantanamo and say, hey, it's waterboarding day.

-Line 'em up, let's see what we get.
+Let's see what we get.

 Things like this were done with the utmost of precision.